 A sommelier is choosing a wine to offer to his customers, in Florence

 Italy is known for its wine, and Florence is no exception.
 As part of the Tuscany wine region, Florence has a wide array of delicious wines to sample.
-The most popular wines in Florence are Chianti and Chianti Classico.
+The most popular wines in here are Chianti and Chianti Classico.
 Take a day trip from Florence to visit a vineyard or try a wine-walking tour in the city.
 Take home a bottle (or several) of your favorite flavor.

-Insider Tip: The Chianti wine region is famous.
+IThe Chianti wine region is famous.
 Visit this area for its large-scale production of Sangiovese, the most popular wine grape in Italy.

 Read more: Radda In Chianti – Medieval Charm Between Tuscan Vineyards